Ingredients for every day

 essential amino acid lysine.
 These tiny seeds of a weed like plant are also a

 very rich source of iron, and supply copper and magnesium.
-And amaranth is well
+Amaranth is well

 supplied with dietary fiber.